-APRA's liquidity standard (APS 210) details the local implementation of the Basel III liquidity framework (issued by the Basel Committee) for Australian banks.
-In addition to a range of qualitative requirements, APS 210 incorporates the Liquidity Coverage Ratio ("LCR") and the Net Stable Funding Ratio ("NSFR").
+APRA's liquidity standard (APS 210) details the local implementation of the Basel III liquidity framework for Australian banks.
+In addition to a range of qualitative requirements, APS 210 incorporates the LCR and the Net Stable Funding Ratio ("NSFR").
+The LCR and NSFR apply specifically to MBL (the regulated ADI in the Macquarie Group).
+As an APRA authorised and regulated NOHC, MGL is required to manage liquidity in compliance with APS 210's qualitative requirements.
 The LCR requires unencumbered liquid assets be held to cover expected net cash outflows under a combined "idiosyncratic" and market-wide stress scenario lasting 30 calendar days.
 The NSFR is a 12-month structural funding metric, requiring that "available stable funding" be sufficient to cover "required stable funding", where "stable" funding has an actual or assumed maturity of greater than 12 months.
 MBL currently complies with the requirements of the LCR and NSFR.